Salt, Staffordshire Planning Applications

 Planning Activity in Salt

-In the last 24 months, 2 planning applications were submitted near Salt.
-Of these, 100% were approved, with an average decision time of 287 days.
+In the last 24 months, 1 planning applications were submitted near Salt.

-The most common application types near Salt were full planning applications (1), tree works (1).
-Full planning applications account for 50% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.
+The most common application types near Salt were full planning applications (1).
+Full planning applications account for 100% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.

 Nearby Towns